MicroFocus/octane-websockets-client-nodejs/README.md

 ## Summary

-`octane-websockets-client-nodejs` is intended to simplify connection to ALM Octane's web socket's endpoints.
+`octane-websockets-client-nodejs` is intended to simplify connection to ALM Octane's WebSocket endpoints.

 ##### Usage